DevVictor19/DevVictor19/README.md

 ## About

-Software developer with 1 year and 6 months of experience, specializing in backend development with a focus on Node.js, Java, Spring Boot, NestJS, and TypeScript.
-I have strong knowledge of relational databases (PostgreSQL, FirebirdSQL, MySQL) and non-relational databases (MongoDB), along with experience in agile methodologies such as Scrum.
-I work on creating secure and scalable RESTful APIs, including the implementation of authentication, exception handling, and complex service integrations.

-My expertise includes configuring development and production environments in Ubuntu and optimizing queries using TypeORM, prioritizing best coding practices and performance.
+Software developer focused on backend development, specialized in creating scalable APIs and maintaining robust systems.
+Experienced in using Node.js and its main frameworks (NestJS, Fastify, Express), and more recently, Java with Spring Boot 3.
+Strong background in relational databases (PostgreSQL, MySQL, SQLite) and non-relational databases (MongoDB, Redis).
+Additional knowledge in frontend development with ReactJS and NextJS.

+Skills:
+- Development of high availability and scalable APIs
+- Microservices-oriented software architecture
+- Integration with payment gateways
+- Configuration and maintenance of CI/CD pipelines
+- Implementation of observability and monitoring services
+- Experience with cloud computing and AWS environment configuration
+- Proficient in agile methodologies (Scrum, Kanban) for project planning and execution

-Currently pursuing a Bachelor's degree in Information Systems and holding advanced English skills (C1), I stay updated with the best development practices and continuously strive to enhance my communication to ensure the success of the projects I work on.
+Currently completing a Bachelor's degree in Information Systems with over a year and a half of experience in software development.

 ## Resume